Axway/amplify-central/content/en/docs/connect_manage_environ/connect_api_manager/gateway-administation.md

 **Step 1**: Find the current agent release in the [agent release note](/docs/amplify_relnotes).
 Then replace `{agentVersion}` with the current agent release in following sections.

-**Step 2**: Download the current version of the zip file from the Axway public repository using the following command:
+**Step 2**: Download the current version of the zip file from the Axway public repository using the following command: (Robert, even if I replace axway.jfrog.io with repository.axway.com, it is not valid)

 ```shell
 curl -L "https://axway.jfrog.io/artifactory/ampc-public-generic-release/v7-agents/v7_discovery_agent/{agentVersion}/discovery_agent-{agentVersion}.zip" -o discovery_agent-{agentVersion}.zip